1775 to 1822 (PDF File)

 Jewett seizes a U.S. ship, the Rampart, on the excuse that it had a cargo bound for Spain.

-April, Capt.
-Mason and the Heroina sail away from the Falkland Islands leaving nothing behind. [ Some texts claim that Jewett and Mason were Governors of the Falkland Islands in 1820/21, however there is no record of any such title being granted to either man.
-Neither attempted to impose or enforce United Provinces laws and, on their departure, no settlement, or marks of sovereignty, were left behind by either. ]
+April 21st, Capt.
+Mason and the Heroina sail away from the Falkland Islands leaving nothing behind.
+[Some texts claim that Jewitt and Mason were Governors of the Falkland Islands in 1820/21, however there is no record of any such title being granted to either man.
+Neither attempted to impose or enforce United Provinces laws and, on their departure, no settlement, or marks of sovereignty, were left behind.]

 June 6th, the General Knox arrives back in Salem, Massachusetts, with 5000 seal skins, 600 barrels of oil and a copy of Jewett’s circular.

 June 8th, the Salem Gazette reproduces the warning; “National Frigate Heroina, Port Soledad, 9th Nov.
 1820: “Sir, I have the honour to inform you of my arrival at this Port, to take possession of these islands, in the name of the Supreme Government of the United Provinces of South America.
 This ceremony was publicly performed on the 6th day of this present November, and the National Standard hoisted at the Fort, under a salute from this Frigate, in the presence of several citizens of The United States and Subjects of Great Britain, I am, etc. D. Jewett.”